Associate Professor of Applied Linguistics and TEFL-TESL

 Dr. Tatiana Nekrasova-Beker is currently teaching graduate courses in the TEFL/TESL program and collaborating with Programs for Learning Academic and Community English (PLACE) at CSU to help support international students as well as faculty and graduate teaching assistants working at INTO CSU.
 Tatiana received both her M.A. and Ph.D. in Applied Linguistics from Georgia State University and Northern Arizona University, respectively.
 Her research interests include usage-based approaches to L2 acquisition, the role of formulaic language in fluency and syntactic development, corpus-based analysis of discipline-specific discourse, assessment of L2 skills, project-based methods in L2 instruction, and ESP course design.
-When she is not working, Tatiana likes to travel (AKA attend conferences), go hiking with her husband Tony and their son Mikhael, and do yoga.
+When she is not in a classroom/office, Tatiana likes to travel (AKA attend professional conferences), explore beautiful Colorado, experiment with gardening, and paint.

 Nekrasova Beker, T. M. (2021).
 Use of phrase-frames in L2 students’ oral production across proficiency sub-levels.
 In W. J. Crawford (Ed.), Multiple perspectives on learner interaction: The corpus of collaborative oral tasks.
 Mouton De Gruyter.

 Nekrasova-Beker, T. (2020).
 Vocabulary demands for engineering students studying English in Russia: Comparing ESP course materials across three engineering disciplines.
 Global Business Languages, 20, 159-171.
 Available at (DOI): https://doi.org/10.4079/gbl.v20.9